abellakr/Python-Server-Client-Bank-/README.md

-# Python server/client socket program

-## Server/Client socket network implemented in Python.
+# Server/Client socket network implemented in Python.

-## the app consists of a bank stored in the server and a client can create an account, retrieve account, deposit a given amount into an account, and withdraw a given amount from an account
+## the app consists of a bank stored in the server and a client can connect to communicate with the server with the use of sockets and be able to access the bank and its features.

 ## how to compile
 terminal command: